- Overview

 The CFSP strengthens the EU’s external ability to respond to crisis situations and facilitates the EU’s promotion of peace, democracy and stability in problem areas around the world.

-The CFSP allows Ireland to take part in peacekeeping and institution building operations throughout the world that are respectful of our policy of neutrality.
+CFSP and CSDP allow Ireland to take part in peacekeeping and institution building operations throughout the world that are at the same time fully respectful of our policy of military neutrality.